 It's risky business, and Progressive loves it.
 Long a leader in nonstandard, high-risk personal auto insurance, Progressive has motored beyond its traditional business into standard-risk and preferred auto insurance, as well as other personal-use vehicle coverage (motorcycles, RVs, and snowmobiles) through carriers including majority-owned American Strategic Insurance.
 Progressive also offers commercial policies for heavy trucks, vans, and lighter trucks.
 It writes a bit of professional liability insurance for directors and officers, as well.
 The company markets directly to consumers online and by phone, and through more than 35,000 independent agents who account for the majority of its business.

-Progressive operates throughout the US and sells personal auto insurance on via Internet in Australia.
+Progressive operates more than 450 offices throughout the US and sells personal auto insurance on via Internet in Australia.

 Sales and Marketing

 Its US customer service group (which support policy servicing, agency distribution, claims, and direct sales operations) are located at call centers in Mayfield Village, Ohio; Tampa and St. Petersburg, Florida; Sacramento, California; Tempe, Arizona; and Colorado Springs, Colorado.

 Progressive sells its personal lines through more than 35,000 independent agencies and through partnerships with other insurance companies and financial institutions.
 It also sells directly to customers online and by telephone.

 Commercial lines are distributed directly and through independent agencies.

 Total advertising costs in 2015 were $748.3 million, up from $681.8 million in 2014 and $619.8 million in 2013.